lcoulet/securePassword.Js/README.md

 ## Dictionaries

 For size reason only a few hundred common words are provided and pre-loaded (French and English).
-The included dictionaries include the 6,000 most used words longer than 2 characters according to [Wiktionary Frequency lists](http://en.wiktionary.org/wiki/Wiktionary%3aFrequency_lists)
+The included dictionaries include  the 6,000 most used words longer than 2 characters for each language, list built according to [Wiktionary Frequency lists](http://en.wiktionary.org/wiki/Wiktionary%3aFrequency_lists)

 One or several dictionaries can be loaded at the same time, and they can be customized or enriched.